roscoe81/enviro-monitor/README.md

 aio_feed_prefix = {'Household 1 Name': {'key': 'household1key', 'package': '<aio_package>', 'locations': {'<Location1Name>': '<location1key', '<Location2Name>': '<location2key'}, 'visibility': '<"public" or "private">'}, 'Household 2 Name': {'key': 'household2key', 'package': '<aio_package>', 'locations': {'<Location1Name>': '<location1key>'}, 'visibility': '<"public" or "private">'}}

 The Household Names and Household Keys need to be consistent with those defined in the relevant Enviro Monitors’ config.json files.

-For example, if you only have one Enviro Monitor for your household, and if you’ve set "aio_household_prefix" to “home”, "aio_location_prefix" to “outdoor” and "aio_package" to “Premium” in your config.json file for that Enviro Monitor, and if you want the feeds, dashboards and blocks set with private visibility: aio_feed_prefix = {‘Home’: {'key': 'home', 'package': Premium', 'locations': {‘Outdoor': 'outdoor’}, 'visibility': 'private'}}
+For example, if you only have one Enviro Monitor for your household, and if you’ve set "aio_household_prefix" to “home”, "aio_location_prefix" to “outdoor” and "aio_package" to “Premium” in your config.json file for that Enviro Monitor, and if you want the feeds, dashboards and blocks set with private visibility:

+aio_feed_prefix = {‘Home’: {'key': 'home', 'package': Premium', 'locations': {‘Outdoor': 'outdoor’}, 'visibility': 'private'}}

-If you have two Enviro Monitors for your household, and if you’ve set the config.json files as: "aio_household_prefix" to “home” for both Enviro Monitors, "aio_location_prefix" to “outdoor” for the outdoor monitor and “indoor” for your indoor monitor, "aio_package" to “Premium” for your outdoor monitor and “Premium Plus” for your indoor monitor, and if you want the feeds, dashboards and blocks set with public visibility: aio_feed_prefix = {‘Home’: {'key': 'home', 'package': Premium Plus', 'locations': {‘Outdoor': 'outdoor’, ‘Indoor’: ‘indoor’}, 'visibility': 'public'}}
+If you have two Enviro Monitors for your household, and if you’ve set the config.json files as "aio_household_prefix" to “home” for both Enviro Monitors, "aio_location_prefix" to “outdoor” for the outdoor monitor and “indoor” for your indoor monitor, "aio_package" to “Premium” for your outdoor monitor and “Premium Plus” for your indoor monitor, and if you want the feeds, dashboards and blocks set with public visibility:

+aio_feed_prefix = {‘Home’: {'key': 'home', 'package': Premium Plus', 'locations': {‘Outdoor': 'outdoor’, ‘Indoor’: ‘indoor’}, 'visibility': 'public'}}

 The two other user-defined dictionaries are aio_user_name and aio_key.
-These need to be populated with the same user name and key that you used in your Enviro Monitor’s config.json file. aio_user_name = "<Your Adafruit IO User Name>" aio_key = "<Your Adafruit IO Key>"
+These need to be populated with the same user name and key that you used in your Enviro Monitor’s config.json file.

+aio_user_name = "Your Adafruit IO User Name"

+aio_key = "Your Adafruit IO Key"

 ### Adafruit IO Throttling Control
 If enabled, Adafruit IO feed updates are generated every 10 minutes.
 The config file's aio_feed_window and aio_feed_sequence variables are used to minimise Adafruit IO throttling errors when collecting feeds from multiple Enviro Monitors.
 The aio_feed_window variable can be a value between 0 and 9 to set the start time for a one minute feed update window.
 0 opens the window at 0, 10, 20, 30, 40 and 50 minutes past the hour, 1 opens the window at 1, 11, 21, 31, 41, and 51 minutes past the hour, 2 opens the window at 2, 12, 22, 32, 42 and 52 minutes past the hour, and so on.
 The aio_feed_sequence variable can be a value between 0 and 3 to set the feed update start time within the one minute feed update window.
 0 starts the feed update immediately after the window opens, 1 delays the start by 15 seconds, 2 by 30 seconds and 3 by 45 seconds.